15. Coaches must watch their players in competitions

 Again surprises may jump out when you watch.

-Some players who you think have a soft mentality, may suddenly play ‘tough’ stand tall, look like they were in charge.
+Some players who you think have a soft mentality may suddenly play ‘tough’ stand tall, and look like they are in charge.
 They chase every shuttle down no matter the score.
-It happened so many times to me that I started to understand how different practice was from competition.

 Off court activities

 This was more interesting than I realised.
-To see which players prepare off court was an eye-opener for me.
+To see which players prepare off-court was an eye-opener for me.
 Who brought what food, who warmed up in plenty of time without any prompts.

 Did they spend all their time with friends or do they watch matches?